mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 For videos from other sources, [link](#link-to-video) them instead.

-In most cases, [link to a video](#link-to-video), because embeds take up a lot of space on the page and can be distracting to readers.
+In most cases, [link to a video](#link-to-video), because embedded videos take up a lot of space on the page and can be distracting to readers.

 To embed a video: